Orientation To-Do List

 Mental Health and Counseling Service

-- The Counseling Service provides brief, problem-focused counseling, urgent care appointments, a 24/7 Care and Support Line, and limited prescribing services at no additional cost for enrolled students during the academic year.
+- The Counseling Service provides brief, problem-focused counseling, urgent care appointments, therapy/support groups, a 24/7 Care and Support Line, and prescribing services at no additional cost for enrolled students during the academic year.
 Students who would benefit from longer-term counseling, specialized or intensive treatment, or psychological testing will be referred to appropriate campus or community resources.

 - In the event that care is needed off campus - all incoming students are encouraged to review their health insurance coverage for mental health treatment in the state of Massachusetts, and to consider purchasing the student health insurance plan if making copays, meeting deductibles, or using out-of-state plans will interfere with obtaining adequate support.